A Memorable Trip To Deoria Tal-Tunganath And Chandrashila Peak Trek

 My Trip to Tunganath Temple and Chandrashila Peak

-Now days trekking allures many young folks and Mountains of India provides ample opportunity to fulfill this desire.
-Our discussion also started with trekking as we were passing every weekend either by going for shopping or sleeping, eating or partying.
-I am not much fond of shopping but to plan a trip to Himalayas require a mammoth effort.
+Now days trekking allures many young folks and Mountains of India provides an ample opportunity to fulfill this desire.
+Our discussion also started with trekking as we were passing every weekend either by shopping, sleeping, eating or partying.
+I am not much fond of shopping but to plan a trip to the Himalayas requires a mammoth effort.
 You need a group of like-minded people who all are available on weekends.
-Even if everything goes fine, there is a confusion of which place to visit as there are hundreds of beautiful places in Himalayas.
-Last year I visited Nainital which is also known as the Queen of Lakes, Trimbakeshwar Temple and completed the fantastic trip of Leh-Laddakh.
-This year I was again eagerly waiting for a trip but due to leaves (Yeah, IT job sucks some time) or some other issues plan was getting postponed.
+Even if everything goes fine, there is a confusion of which place to visit as there are hundreds of beautiful places in the Himalayas.
+Last year I visited Nainital which is also known as the Queen of Lakes, Trimbakeshwar Temple and completed the fantastic trip of Leh-Ladakh.
+This year I was again eagerly waiting for a trip but due to leaves (Yeah, IT job sucks sometimes) or some other issues plan was getting postponed.
 Finally, I decided that a day off along with weekend is more than enough for a good short trip.